Competitive Round Call for Expressions of Interest now open.

 Nationally, the FRDC will LEAD and target investment towards three national research priorities:

-Additionally, the FRDC is LEADING investment in a number of areas through research subprograms.
+LEADING investment in a number of areas through research subprograms.
 Subprograms are established to either address an area of market failure or to allow a dedicated research program and budget in a key area of opportunity.
 Subprograms operate in a similar method to Research Advisory Committees (RACs) and Industry Partnership Agreements (IPAs) and can obtain applications to address priorities in several ways; putting priorities out in open calls for applications, select tendering or direct commissioning with a research provider.
 There are currently six subprograms.
 Should you have an interest in the projects currently funded or future opportunities under the subprograms please contact the program leader - contact details are on the Advisory Groups page of the website (Advisory Groups).

 PARTNERING involves devolving some authority to jurisdictions through Research Advisory Committees (RACs) and industry sectors through Industry Partnership Agreements (IPAs) – to allow them greater ownership over setting research priorities and making recommendations on which projects to fund.

 There are eight RACs, one for each jurisdiction and 11 IPA’s (see Advisory Groups).
 These groups can conduct an open call for applications, conduct a select tender or directly commission projects with a research provider.
 Should you have a project idea or just an interest in potential research opportunities relevant to one of the jurisdictions or IPAs please contact the relevant person from the Advisory Groups page.